| | | | | |

 Firmware management and Fanatec tuning menu for my CSL DD (with my FFB setup)

-Firmware update frequency is genuinely critical for long-term ownership.
-I’ve tested wheelbases before and after major firmware updates, and the transformation can exceed hardware differences between competing brands.
+Firmware update frequency is critical for long-term ownership.
+I’ve tested wheelbases before and after major firmware updates, and the improvement can exceed hardware differences between competing brands.
 Moza releases updates regularly and responds to community feedback.
 Simagic’s firmware evolution has fundamentally changed their wheelbases’ FFB character over time.
 Companies that abandon products after launch leave you with whatever FFB quality existed at purchase, which is frankly unacceptable at these price points.

 Slew rate isn’t worth worrying about.
 It measures how quickly the motor responds to large force spikes, and it’s a non-existent problem on any modern direct drive wheelbase.
 What’s more, excessively high slew rates can feel “unrealistically snappy.”
 Most people actually cap slew rate on high-end bases to tame over-reactivity.
 This simply isn’t a meaningful decision point when choosing a wheelbase.